Jack Benny: Television

 Benny's television program relied more on guest stars and less on his regulars than his radio program.
 In fact, the only radio cast members who appeared regularly on the television program as well were Don Wilson and Eddie "Rochester" Anderson.
 Singer Dennis Day appeared sporadically, and Phil Harris had left the radio program in 1952, although he did make a guest appearance on the television show (Bob Crosby, Phil's "replacement", frequently appeared on television through 1956).
-A frequent guest was the Canadian-born singer-violinist Gisele Mackenzie.
+A frequent guest was the Canadian-born singer-violinist Gisele MacKenzie.

 As a gag, Benny made a 1957 appearance on the then-wildly popular $64,000 Question.
 His category of choice was "Violins", but after answering the first question correctly Benny opted out of continuing, leaving the show with just $64; host Hal March gave Benny the prize money out of his own pocket.
 March made an appearance on Benny's show the same year.

 Benny did many television specials after leaving his regularly scheduled show.
 This is a promotional postcard for one of them, from 1960.

 Benny was able to attract guests who rarely, if ever, appeared on television.
 In 1953, both Marilyn Monroe and Humphrey Bogart made their television debuts on Benny's program.

 Another guest star on the Jack Benny show was Rod Serling, who starred in a spoof of The Twilight Zone in which Benny goes to his own house and finds that no one knows who he is; Jack runs away screaming in panic; Serling breaks the fourth wall and remarks not to worry about Benny on the grounds that anyone who has been 39 years old as long as he has is a citizen of the "Twilight Zone".

 In 1964, Walt Disney was a guest, primarily to promote his production of Mary Poppins.
 Benny persuaded Disney to give him over 110 free admission tickets to Disneyland for his friends and one for his wife, but later in the show Disney apparently sent his pet tiger after Benny as revenge, at which point Benny opened his umbrella and soared above the stage like Mary Poppins.

 CBS dropped the show in 1964, citing Benny's lack of appeal to the younger demographic the network began courting, and he went to NBC, his original network, in the fall, only to be out-rated by CBS's Gomer Pyle, U.S.M.C.
 The network dropped Benny at the end of the season.
 He continued to make occasional specials into the 1970s, the last one airing in January 1974.
-Benny also appeared on The Lucy Show twice: once as a plumber who resembles Jack Benny and in 1967 "Lucy Gets Jack Benny's account" where Lucy takes Jack on a tour of his new money vault.
+Benny also appeared on The Lucy Show twice: once as a plumber who resembles Benny and in 1967 "Lucy Gets Jack Benny's account" where Lucy takes Jack on a tour of his new money vault.
 In the late 1960s, Benny did a series of commercials for Texaco Sky Chief gasoline, using his "stingy" television persona, always telling the attendant, played by Dennis Day, after being implored, "Mr. Benny, won't you please fill up?", "I'll take a gallon."